Blackburn Bus Company: Services 2 and 2A

 This service (formerly 24) operated from Blackburn to Chorley via Feniscowles.
 This service is run in partnership with Stagecoach who run the evening and Sunday services.

 In September 2024, The Blackburn Bus Company introduced a sister route 2A which serves Chorley and South Ribble General Hospital instead of Eaves Lane.

 Service 4

 This service operates to Leyburn Road via Mill Hill.

+464

+Route 464 operated between Accrington and Rochdale via Rawtenstall up to every 15 minutes, with a half-hourly frequency during the evening and on Sunday.
+This route was operated by a fleet of Optare Versa single-deck vehicles branded in a two-tone purple and pink livery.
+Features included free WiFi, USB and wireless charging and audio-visual next stop announcements.
+On 30 November 2025, this service was transferred from Rosso to the Blackburn Bus Company.
+In 2026, the Optare Versas were replaced by a fleet of 16 ADL Enviro200 MMC vehicles in a solid blue livery.

 Past services and Brands

 Lancashire United

 Introduced in 2001, Lancashire United's original livery was cream with blue and red stripes with a swoop towards the back and a black skirt in standard Blazefield style, many buses in this livery carried route branding such as Route 152, 225 and the Hyndburn Circular.
 This livery saw a refresh in 2010 consisting of yellow and blue with a distinctive red rose swooping up along the curve, the livery also carried a new Lancashire United logo.

 Hyndburn Circular

 This was a circular service that connected Blackburn with the towns of Rishton, Clayton-le-Moors, Great Harwood, Oswaldtwistle and Accrington in the district of Hyndburn.
 From May 2007 the service was part of the Spot On network.